Explore the Carite Forest

 By venturing off the official path, we were able to find some other more private and/or nicer swimming holes and waterfalls!
 We would never recommend that anyone do this.
 So if you do decide to do this, it’s at your own risk!

 You can see the river from the parking area at the Charco Azul Recreation Area.
 We followed the river downstream, and found a number of blue pools — each one more private than the next.
 We had to alternately walk in the river and along the riverbank.
-It was not that easy — the river rocks are slippery — you need to wear water shoes or Tevas.
+It was not that easy — the river rocks are slippery — you need to wear water shoes or sneakers.

 As we continued going downstream (about 30 minutes total from the parking area) we eventually came to the top of a waterfall.
 7/21 update- there actually is a rope that might help you down, but be careful.
 And this is now call it Infinity Pool de Patillas.
 For a drier (though still touch) way, if you walk up the Rd 184 (going toward Patillas), you can find a trail down to the river.
-It is offically closed.
+It is officially closed.
 It is a muddy and steep trail…we wrote about it here: Article about Infinity Pool.

 Survivor Falls